 There are 10 Medicare Supplement plans, but there may be only a portion for you to choose from.
 That’s because plans that include coverage for the Part B deductible are no longer taking new enrollments for people who turned 65 on or after January 1, 2020.
 If you turned 65 before then, you still have the option to enroll in Plan C and Plan F.

-In 2020, the most popular Medicare Supplement plans in Arizona were:
+The most popular Medicare Supplement plans in Arizona are:

 Out of all the plans available for new enrollments in Arizona, Plan G stands out from the rest as it is closest to discontinued Plan F. No wonder this plan has become so popular, becoming second-highest in enrollment among Medicare Supplement plans.